Third Saturday in October: Streaks

 The Alabama–Tennessee rivalry has been known for streaks.
 In the first major streak of the series, Bama won seven straight over the Vols from 1905 to 1913 (the two teams did not play in 1910 and 1911), outscoring the Vols 112–0 in the process.

-Alabama had the longest winning streak of the series, extending 15 games from 2007 to 2021, until October 15, 2022 when Tennessee defeated Alabama 52–49, the first time Tennessee defeated Nick Saban.
-An eleven-game Alabama streak (1971-1981) was broken in 1982 when Johnny Majors led the Vols to an upset victory over Bear Bryant and the Tide.
+Alabama had the longest winning streak of the series, extending 15 games from 2007 to 2021, until October 15, 2022, when Tennessee defeated Alabama 52–49, the first time Tennessee defeated Nick Saban during his tenure at Alabama.
+An eleven-game Alabama streak (1971–1981) was broken in 1982 when Johnny Majors led the Vols to an upset victory over Bear Bryant and the Tide.

 Alabama had a nine-game unbeaten streak from 1986 to 1994, including a tie in 1993 which was later forfeited due to NCAA sanctions.
-The streak was broken by Tennessee in 1995 when the Vols beat the Tide 41–14.
-Tennessee began their own seven game win streak that night, which was broken when Alabama defeated the Vols 34–14 in 2002.
-To date, Alabama maintains the longest streak of victories over the vols at fifteen.
-The current streak is held by the Vols.
+The streak was broken by Tennessee in 1995 when the Vols beat the Tide 41–14, beginning their own seven game win streak which was broken in 2002 when Alabama defeated the Vols 34–14.
+To date, Alabama maintains the longest streak of victories over Tennessee at fifteen.